-As additional compensation to the underwriter, upon consummation of this offering, we will issue to the Representative or its designees warrants to purchase an aggregate number of shares of our common stock equal to 6% of the number of Company Shares issued in this Offering (excluding any shares sold to cover over-allotments, if any), at an exercise price per share equal to 110% of the public offering price (the "Underwriter's Warrants").
+As additional compensation to the underwriter, upon consummation of this offering, we will issue to the Representative or its designees warrants to purchase 90,428 shares of our common stock, equal to 6% of the number of Company Shares and/or Pre-Funded Warrants issued in this Offering (excluding any shares sold to cover over-allotments, if any), at an exercise price of \$4.16 per share, equal to 110% of the public offering price (the "Underwriter's Warrants").

 The Underwriter's Warrants and the underlying shares of common stock will not be exercised, sold, transferred, assigned, pledged or hypothecated or be the subject of any hedging, short sale, derivative, put, or call transaction that would result in the effective economic disposition of the Underwriter's Warrants by any person for a period of 180 days from the effective date of the registration statement (the "Effective Date") for this Offering in accordance with FINRA Rule 5110(e)(1).
 The Underwriter's Warrants will be exercisable, in whole or in part, commencing 180 days from the closing of this Offering and will expire on the fifth anniversary thereof.
-We have registered the Underwriter's Warrant and up to [ ] shares of common stock issuable upon the exercise of the Underwriter's Warrants in the registration statement of which this prospectus is a part.
+We have registered the Underwriter's Warrant and up to 90,428 shares of common stock issuable upon the exercise of the Underwriter's Warrants in the registration statement of which this prospectus is a part.